IfeAkins/bacterial_population_structure/README.md

-# Bacterial Population Structure Pipeline
+# Bacterial Population Structure

-A step-by-step workflow for inferring population structure from bacterial genomes using genome annotation, pangenome analysis, recombination filtering, and Bayesian clustering.
+A workflow to infer population structure from bacterial genomes using genome annotation, pangenome analysis, and Bayesian clustering.

 ---

 ## Overview

-This pipeline takes assembled bacterial genomes through annotation, pangenome analysis, recombination removal, and Bayesian population structure inference.
+This pipeline input file is assembled bacterial genomes to carry out annotation, pangenome analysis, and Bayesian population structure inference.

 The example dataset used here consists of diarrheagenic *Escherichia coli* (DEC) genomes downloaded from [Enterobase](https://enterobase.warwick.ac.uk/).